Tummy Tuck (Abdominoplasty)

 What are the best procedures to combine with a Tummy Tuck?

 Tummy tuck operation is commonly combined with liposuction of part of the abdominal areas, as well as hips or other areas.
-In addition, various breast surgeries, such as reduction, lift or augmentation can be done at the time of tummy tuck, depending on the person’s age and body habits and other underlining medical issues.
+In addition, various breast surgeries, such as reduction, breast lift or breast augmentation can be done at the time of tummy tuck, depending on the person’s age and body habits and other underlining medical issues.